2 1/2teaspoonsinstant dry yeast*I like Red Star Platinum Baking Yeast

 Sprinkle a pastry mat generously with flour.
 Turn out the dough onto the pastry mat and sprinkle the top of the dough with additional flour.

-Flour a rolling pin and roll the dough to about a very large rectangle (about 26"x18" if you can get it that big).
+Flour a rolling pin and roll the dough to about a 24×15" rectangle. (the size of the rectangle can vary…it does not have to be exact!)

 Use a rubber spatula to smooth the cinnamon filling over the whole dough rectangle.